- Share this article on Facebook

-Fury, also starring Shia LaBeouf, Logan Lerman, Michael Pena, Jon Bernthal, Jason Isaacs and Scott Eastwood, is playing in 3,155 theaters.
+The $68 million drama, also starring Shia LaBeouf, Logan Lerman, Jon Bernthal, Jason Isaacs and Scott Eastwood, launches in 3,155 theaters.
 The story centers on a U.S. tank crew on a dangerous mission in Germany at the end of WWII.